Tests for double_it, and no, no one would write them this way...

 Test classes, singular or plural?

-Sunday 7 February 2010This is over 14 years old.
+Sunday 7 February 2010This is close to 15 years old.
 Be careful.

 A minor hiccup in writing unit tests is how to name the classes that contain them.
 The jUnit style of test class, which has been adopted by virtually everyone, including Python’s unittest module, is that tests are methods of a class.
 The class is instantiated once for each test method, then three methods are called: setUp, the test method, and tearDown.